dotnet/AspNetCore.Docs/aspnetcore/blazor/security/index.md

 * The <xref:Microsoft.AspNetCore.Components.Authorization?displayProperty=fullName> namespace to the app's `_Imports.razor` file.

-To handle authentication, use of the built-in or custom <xref:Microsoft.AspNetCore.Components.Authorization.AuthenticationStateProvider> service is covered in the following sections.
+To handle authentication, use the built-in or custom <xref:Microsoft.AspNetCore.Components.Authorization.AuthenticationStateProvider> service.

-For more information, see <xref:blazor/security/webassembly/index>.
+For more information on client-side authentication, see <xref:blazor/security/webassembly/index>.

 ## `AuthenticationStateProvider` service